Assouad-Nagata dimension and gap for ordered metric spaces: Introduction

 Given a metric space, one can formulate a stronger Gap problem, which describes behavior of all orders (rather then searches an order on the space).
 Our next result below solves this problem for spaces with doubling property.

-As we have already mentioned, the argument of Bartholdi and Platzman for Euclidean plane (and generalizations of their argument for the spaces with doubling) provides orders with logarithmic upper bound for the function $\OR(k)$.
+As we have already mentioned, the argument of Bartholdi and Platzman for Euclidean plane (and generalizations of their argument for the spaces with doubling property) provides orders with logarithmic upper bound for the function $\OR(k)$.
 This is in contrast with the lexicographic order on $\mathbb{R}^2$ ($(x_1, y_1) < (x_2, y_2)$ if $x_1 <x_2$, or $x_1=x_2$ and $y_1<y_2$), where it is easy to see that $\OR(s)=s$ for all $s$.
-Our theorem below shows that any order on a space with doubling condition (in particular, any order on $\mathbb{R}^d$) satisfies the same dichotomy:
+Our theorem below shows that any order on a space with doubling property (in particular, any order on $\mathbb{R}^d$) satisfies the same dichotomy:

-\begin{namedthm*}{Theorem IV}[Gap for order ratio functions on spaces with doubling] (=Thm \ref{thm:gap}) Let $M$ be a metric space with doubling and $T$ be an order on $M$.
+\begin{namedthm*}{Theorem IV}[Gap for order ratio functions on spaces with doubling property] (=Thm \ref{thm:gap}) Let $M$ be a metric space with doubling property and $T$ be an order on $M$.
 Then either for all $s$ it holds

-or there exists $C$ (depending only on the doubling constant of $M$, $s$ and $\varepsilon$ such that $\OR_{M,T}(s)\le s- \varepsilon$) such that for all $s \ge 1$
+or there exists $C$ (depending only on the doubling constant of $M$, $s$ and $\varepsilon$ such that $\OR_{M,T}(s)\le s- \varepsilon$) such that for all $k \ge 1$

 \end{namedthm*}